PengKevinZheng/JSP/README.md

     int getRemaining()

-2. request: The main purpose of request implicit object is to get the data on a JSP page which has been entered by user on the previous JSP page.
+2.request: The main purpose of request implicit object is to get the data on a JSP page which has been entered by user on the previous JSP page.
 While dealing with login and signup forms in JSP we often prompts user to fill in those details, this object is then used to get those entered details on an another JSP page (action page) for validation and other purposes.

 3.response: It is basically used for modfying or delaing with the response which is being sent to the client(browser) after processing the request.

-4. session: Session is most frequently used implicit object in JSP.
+4.session: Session is most frequently used implicit object in JSP.
 The main usage of it to gain access to all the user’s data till the user session is active.

-5. application
+5.application

-6. exception
+6.exception

-7. page
+7.page

-8. pageContext
+8.pageContext

-  9 .config
+9.config

 get vs post: